phorton1/base-apps-artisan/docs/rpi.md

 is running on.
 I will need a different drive for MP3s on the rPis, and it is quite possible to have different drives on Windows.

+## MPG123 update

+I thought I was close.
+Did a chunk of work factoring out mpXXX.pm from localRenderer, created mpLinux.pm, and even copied and modified my own version of myMPG123.pm, only to finally discover that mpg123 does not support backward seeks in http streams.

+It was a fairly simple solution.
+All the other ones I'm seeing are tremendously complicated, old, or both.
+The most current alternative seems to be MPD (Media Player Daemon), which has a Perl Binding, but is super a complicated full feature Media pipeline.
+One called MOC is old and barely documented.
+There's another old one called gStreamer.

+The problem in all of these cases is that I have to serious work to even TRY them as solutions for a localRenderer on Unix.
+It would almost be easier for me to make the HTML Renderer work like a real Renderer, such that it could be accessed and controlled from other devices.

+My architecture is now broken.

+# mpHTML.pm

+A substitute for mpWin.pm to be used on the rPi.
+Without changing the current JS implementation of HMTLRenderer.
+I suppose there's nothing to keep me from creating multiple <audio>
+elements ala the current audio.js.

+localRenderer::update() is already being called.

+So, in the case of one of these things, the update() command feeds the state BACK from the HTML to the Perl, which, in turn feeds COMMANDS back to the JS.

+Seems unduly complicated.

+For phased development I want to keep the existing HTMLRenderer and audio.js intact.